fivetran/dbt_jira_source/README.md

 ```
 ## Step 3: Configure Your Variables
 ### Database and Schema Variables
 By default, this package will run using your target database and the `jira` schema.
-If this is not where your JIra data is (perhaps your Jira schema is `jira_fivetran`), add the following configuration to your `dbt_project.yml` file:
+If this is not where your Jira data is (perhaps your Jira schema is `jira_fivetran`), add the following configuration to your root `dbt_project.yml` file:

 ```yml
 vars: